ishad01/CaseStudy/README.md

 <b>Important Information</b>

 Task_3 Tests
-<p> I have compiled and tested code on Java version 1.8
+<p> I have compiled and tested code on Java version 1.8.
-Also , Selenium tool is used with Java backend language for automation with Maven as Build Tool Code has been tested on Chrome v76.0.3809.132 </p>
+Also , Selenium tool is used with Java backend language for automation with Maven as Build Tool.
+Code has been tested on Chrome v76.0.3809.132 </p>

 <I> Note: Folder contains classfile and related supported file for loader</I>